Developing healthy daily habits can help you achieve your goals and improve your quality of life as you age.

 Habits can be difficult to build at first.
 But it's worth it – the benefits of building healthy habits are exponential as you age.

-Here are some practical tips to help you create lasting healthy habits.
+Here are 10 practical tips to help you create lasting healthy habits.

 Making big lifestyle changes can be overwhelming.
 Instead, focus on trying small, manageable changes that you can sustain over time.